gontisnus/sitong_switcheo_challenge/README.md

    the Priority of each balance base on their blockchain which does not exist in the interfaces now.

 6. The need of self-define hook useWalletBalances() to fetch balances from database

+7. When sorting balances by comparing their priorities, the condition does not include the situation when the two priorities are equal to each other.